Jackylinelein/MLinPractice/DesignDecisions.md

 #### Data Analysis
 The `data_analysis.py` can plot extracted features in order to have an impression if the feature has some valid information on how a viral tweet can be classified.
 For instance, for the number of hashtags in a tweet it seems to be better if the tweet has more than 5 hashtags.
+Three different graphs can be plotted and saved.
+1. The percentage of viral tweets within a certain feature.
+So how many tweets are viral if there are 5 hashtags in it.
+2. The percentage or relative frequency of tweets posted within a certain feature.
+So here you can see the percentage of how many tweets were viral (/not viral/overall) w.r.t. all feature values.
+So for instance, 0.1 of all tweets have 5 hashtags
+3. The absolute number of tweets posted within a certain feature.
+Look at 2).
+For example 30.000 tweets have 5 hashtags, 20.000 tweets have 6 hashtags and so on.

 ### Feature Extraction
 #### #hashtags
-The first feature is the number of hashtags for each tweet.
+This feature counts the number of hashtags for each tweet.
 The idea is that maybe there is a golden number of hashtags which makes the tweet more likeable/viral.
 For instance, if there is no hashtag, it might just not reach a lot of people and hence it will probably not be viral.
 Therefore, in `hashtags.py` the number of hashtags are counted and stored.
 Since the hashtags are stored as a single string like '"["These", "are", hashtags"]"' we needed some workaround to count the number of hashtags.
 We decided to just count the "," in the whole string and look if the length of the string is > 2, because then it does not only contain "[]" but some hashtag in it.